 - Rinse your swimwear immediately after every use.
 This should be relatively simple, because you were going to rinse yourself off in the showers after going into the water anyway.
 You don’t even need to take off your swimsuit; just lather the stain with some of the suds from your chlorine removal shampoo and scrub.

 - Hand wash your swimsuit.
-No, do not even machine wash on a cold and gentle cycle.
+No, do not machine wash on a cold and gentle cycle.
 Your swimsuit is very delicate, and only your hands are gentle enough to handle it.
-Also, even on a cold wash cycle, some machines still use some hot water which can ruin the elasticity.
+Also, even on a cold wash cycle, some machines still use some hot water which can ruin the elasticity of the fabric.

 - Use a mild detergent.
 Laundry detergent and bleach contain some harsh chemicals that can discolor your swimsuit, arguably a worse outcome than having a stain, so AVOID them.
 Use detergents specifically formulated for swimsuits.
 Alternatives are to use natural ingredients like vinegar and baking soda.